With $2.4 million purchase, a Colorado nonprofit is testing "intervention model" to keep trailer parks out of private equity’s hands

 In March, a Colliers International appraisal valued the park at $2.16 million, according to documentation provided by Manaus.

 Longtime park resident Felix Jimenez had researched recent changes to Colorado law to support resident ownership of mobile home parks and, with the Kreugers, began the process by discussing a sale with Boulder-based Thistle ROC, a nonprofit that specializes in converting mobile home parks to resident-owned communities (ROCs).
 It also serves as the state-certified technical assistance provider for residents seeking to buy their mobile home parks.

 A string of new laws have aimed to make the process easier in recent years and kept Thistle ROC busy with ownership conversions across the state.
 But the Thistle financing model, using federal low-interest ROC loans, doesn’t generally work for parks with fewer than 30 homes, Fox-Rubin explained, in part because they require park residents to pay for technical services.
 Those fees, when they’re split among so few residents, are too much of a financial burden.

 That led Jimenez and the Kruegers to Manaus and Schalit, who in August pitched to them the idea of buying the park with the intent of transferring ownership to residents.
-Just weeks earlier at a Manaus retreat, its leaders had set a goal of attempting this intervention model to preserve smaller trailer parks that the ROC model can’t help.
+Manaus leaders has just weeks earlier set a goal of attempting this intervention model to preserve smaller trailer parks that the ROC model can’t help.

 “We said, ‘We believe in how your dad managed this place, and we think we could extend that legacy,’” Schalit recalled.
 “The residents loved him, and we want to fill those shoes and keep those people here.
 Our real goal is to preserve the community.”